Andre Reed: Philanthropy

 The Andre Reed Foundation was established in 2010 to help underprivileged children reach their full potential and become responsible contributors to their communities.
 Reed is currently a Boys & Girls Clubs of America (BGCA) Ambassador after being inducted to their Hall of Fame in 2015.
 In addition, he leads up a literacy program for underprivileged youth in the BGCA, called Read with Reed 83 Challenge.

 Legacy

-On October 18, 2014, Kutztown University, Reed's alma mater, renamed University Field to Andre Reed Stadium in his honor in a ceremony.
+On October 18, 2014, Kutztown University of Pennsylvania, Reed's alma mater, renamed University Field to Andre Reed Stadium in his honor in a ceremony.

 Popular culture

 Reed is mentioned in the 1996 film Jerry Maguire as one of several NFL wide receivers with lucrative contracts, as Rod Tidwell, a fictional wide receiver for the Arizona Cardinals, played by Cuba Gooding, Jr., tells his agent, played by Tom Cruise, that his contract warrants high pay.

+Personal life

+In 2023, Reed married Theresa Villano in San Diego, California.
+Reed has hosted an annual celebrity golf event for over 10 years.
+Reed's nephew, Jackson Reed, plays college football for Susquehanna University as a wide receiver.
+Reed regularly keeps in touch with Jackson, who also wears the number 83.
+Jackson attended his uncle's celebrity golf event in the summer of 2024 alongside friends and teammates from the Susquehanna Riverhawks Football team.
+Jackson, born and raised in Pennsylvania like his Uncle, is a fan of the Philadelphia Eagles but still roots for the Buffalo Bills because of his uncle's history with the team.

+In 2025, Reed was named commissioner of the Entertainment Football Association, an arena football league with teams along the Eastern Seaboard.